If you have any questions or require special accommodations feel free to call us at 419-783-2359 between 8:00 a.m. - 4:30 p.m. Monday through Friday.

 - Health History Survey (for all students)

-During your orientation day this summer, assessments will be administered to assist in advising and registration.
+During your orientation day, assessments will be administered to assist in advising and registration.
 One assessment will be on writing, the other on math.

 The writing assessment begins with reading a very brief overview of an excerpt (less than 500 words) from a nonfiction book, which is of the reading level encountered in beginning college courses.
 After reading the brief passage, you will write an essay responding to a question/writing prompt.
 The written response should have a clear focus and include strong reasoning as well as relevant support from the excerpt provided.
 You will have 45 minutes to complete the reading and writing for this assessment.